 - Origins Available:

 The Crosmun name has descended through the generations from the ancient Anglo-Saxon culture.
 Their name comes from having lived in an area that was close to a wooden or stone cross, or a crossroads.
 The surname was originally derived from the word kross.

 The surname Crosmun was first found in Somerset where some of the earliest records of the name include: Nicholas Crousman, Philip Crosman and Thomas Crosman are all listed there in the reign of Edward III.
 Philip Crosman was listed in the Subsidy Rolls of Somerset in 1327.

 Early History of the Crosmun family

-Another 137 words (10 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Crosmun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crosmun research.
+Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Crosmun History in all our PDF Extended History products and printed products wherever possible.